 How to get there:

 By Car/Scooter: Take provincial highway 15 north to Bali, the old street is right next to the ferry dock.
 There is some paid parking near the old street, and free scooter parking.
+Looking for scooter rental in Bali?
+You can search on Klook here or KKday here to search for options.
+You can also check out our scooter rental guide here.

 By Ferry: You can take the ferry from Tamsui Old Street (35 NT, 7-10 minutes).
 The last ferry leaves at about 8 PM.